Badger-RL/BadgerRLSystemCodeRelease2023/README.md

 ````
 And supposedly, many representations can be found in "Src/Representations".
 So theoretically, we can customize data being reported from loggers and thusly extract more critical data such as the TorsoMatrix (Src/Representations/Sensing/TorsoMatrix.cpp) or raw JPEGImage (Src/Representations/Infrastructure/JPEGImage.cpp).
 The format of log files and the validity of such aforementioned customization shall be further explored.

+# Mac compiling for NAO details
+When you are compiling the code to be deployed on the physical NAO robots, you must make a small change Src/Tools/RLConfig.h.
+Navigate to the file and find the line (about line 20):

+#define BUILD_MAC_NAO 2 // 1 for NAO, 0 for MAC, 2 for LINUX

+When you are compiling for the NAOs on Mac change this flag to be 1.
+If you are compiling for MAC for SimRobot, change this to be 0, and for all other uses (likely Linux), leave at 2 or change to 2 if it is not.
+This should then compile with no problems but if it doesn't, reach out to Adam and he will help.

 # B-Human Code Release README